-What we have just demonstrated is that simulating the behavior of a Turing machine is itself a computational process.
+It follows that simulating the behavior of a Turing machine is itself a computational process.
 By the Church-Turing thesis, therefore, there must be a Turing machine that simulates other Turing machines.

 More precisely, there is a Turing machine U, called a universal Turing machine.
-Suppose that $\langle M \rangle$ is the description of a Turing machine M (suitably translated into the input alphabet of U) and w is an input string for M. When presented with the input $\langle M \rangle$, w), U does the same thing (accepts, rejects explicitly, or runs forever) as M does on input w.
+Suppose that $\langle M \rangle$ is the description of a Turing machine M (suitably translated into the input alphabet of U) and w is an input string for M. When presented with ta tape containing $\langle M \rangle$ and w, U does the same thing (accepts, rejects explicitly, or runs forever) as M does on input w.
 We have a programmable computer!

 The idea that a program, $\langle M \rangle$ in this case, is just another form of data was a crucial observation in the development of computers.
-The mathematician John von

-Neumann is usually credited with that insight.
+The mathematician John von Neumann is usually credited with that insight.

-The indistinguishability of program and data leads to interesting cases of self-refeence.
+The indistinguishability of program and data leads to interesting cases of self-reference.
 One such example is the self-reproducing computer.
-Let C_w be the Turing machine that ignores its input, prints w on the tape, and then halts.
-Creating C_w from w is a computational process, so there is a Turing machine D that on input wprints a description of C_w .
+Let C_w be the Turing machine that erases its input, prints w on the tape, and then halts.
+Creating C_w from w is a computational process, so there is a Turing machine D that on input w prints a description of C_w .
 Now let E be the Turing machine that behaves as follows.

-On input w, E first makes a second copy of w.
+On input w, E begins by making a second copy of w.
 It simulates D on one copy to obtain C_w .
 It then treats the second copy of w as a Turing machine description and "composes" it with C_w : first C_w , then w.
 The Turing machine E prints a description of the composite machine and then halts.